aiven/devportal/docs/tools/aiven-console/howto/create-manage-teams.rst

 Migrate teams to groups
 ------------------------

-To help you get started using groups, the migration feature creates new groups from the existing teams in your organization all at once.

-You can do this in two places:
+Replace your existing teams with groups:

-* In the organization, go to **Admin**, select **Organization**, and then the **Teams** tab.
+#.
+In the organization, click **Admin**
-* In a project, select **Members** and then the **Teams** tab.

-As part of the migration, the members of the account owners team for an organization are made super admin.
-Super admin have full access to an organization's admin, billing, units, projects, and services.
+#.
+Click **Organization** and on the **Teams** tab view each team to make a note of:

+* which users are members of the team
+* which projects the team is assigned to
+* the permission level that is assigned for each project

+#.
+Click **Groups** and then **Create group**.

+#.
+Enter the name of one of the teams and assign the same users to this group.
+Do this for each of your organization's teams.

+#. :doc:`Add each new group to the same projects </docs/platform/howto/add-groups-projects>` that the teams are assigned to.
+Set the role to the same permission level that is used for the team.